sandialabs/slycat/docs/GET-Remote-File.rst

 For other errors, the server returns `400 Remote access failed.`.

-The response body for errors will contain JSON describing the error in greater detail.
+The server may provide additional detail describing the error in the `Slycat-Message` and `Slycat-Hint` response headers.

 Otherwise, the requested file is returned to the caller.